Ki-Hyun-Park/Ki-Hyun-Park/README.md

 ### Hi Everyone! 👋 Welcome to Ki Hyun Park's GitHub page

-- 🌱 I hope to gain more data analysis experience in sales and corporate strategy.
+- 🌱 I hope to gain more experience in analytics and sales.

 ### Languages and Tools: